hexagontk/hexagon/hexagon_core/README.md

 [Java Util Logging]:
   https://docs.oracle.com/javase/8/docs/api/java/util/logging/package-summary.html

-### Dependency injection

-You can take advantage of dependency injection using the [InjectionManager] object.

-The implementation is a map of classes (with an optional tag) to provider functions (in essence:
-`Map<KClass<*>, () -> Any>`).
-It is a very simple, yet complete, DI implementation.

-You can bind supplier functions or objects to classes.
-If a class is already bound, later calls to `bind*` methods are ignored.
-However, you can use the `forceBind*` methods if you need to override a binding (in tests for example).

-Check this sample to bind constructor functions or objects to classes, and inject them later:

-@code hexagon_core/src/test/kotlin/HexagonCoreSamplesTest.kt:injectionUsage

-!!!
-Info
-    Dependency Injection is not required by the toolkit.
-All classes and methods have versions receiving all of their dependencies, so you can use them instead relying on injection (or use another DI library of your choice).

-[InjectionManager]: api/hexagon_core/hexagon_core/com.hexagonkt.injection/-injection-manager/index.html

 ### Serialization

 The core module has utilities to serialize/parse data classes to JSON and YAML.
 Read the following